 Use Heat pump water heaters:

 Takes heat out of the air and uses it to start to heat the water so you use less energy to get hot water.

 Some models have both input and output ducts so you can have a water heater that blows cold air.

 Huge energy savings.
 Standard electric water heaters uses $500 per year for family for four, heat pump is $208 per year.

 Induction cooktops are instant on, instant off and all electric so you can use your solar panels to operate them.
-They use magnets and are really efficient using special pans, see egg below, the cooktop stays cool always so it is safer for your family.
+They use magnets and are really efficient using special pans the cooktop stays cool always so it is safer for your family.